Martian01/openTeamOneServer/README.md

 ![Logo](src/main/resources/static/default/logo128.png)

-Open Team One Server is a backend component to support the communication function of SAP Team One mobile apps.
+Open Team One Server is a back-end component to support the communication function of SAP Team One mobile apps.
 At this point in time the software is ready to be used productively.

 ## Quick Guide for the Impatient